chevah/geck/content/python.rst

 Abstract methods can be public or private.

+When raising the NotImplementedError make sure you add some text to uniquely identify this abstract methods.
+During development we might report errors without a traceback and having a custom message associated with the error make it easier to identify what is wrong.

 When defining an abstract class, suffix it with `Abstract` name.
 This should let other know that this class should not be directly instantiated.